Zoom (Ukrainian TV channel)

 Content is broadcast in Ukrainian.
 The channel can be received in the territory of Ukraine on digital terrestrial television DVB-T2 (nationwide multiplex MX-2), and also via cable television, where Zoom, under the relevant contracts and licenses, replaced MTV Ukraine.
 Abroad, the channel reception is available by the AMOS-3 satellite.

 The channel is part of GDF Media Limited, owned by Dmytro Firtash.

+Because of the Russian invasion of Ukraine, from February 24, 2022 to December 31, 2024, the TV channel broadcast the informational marathon "United News".
+Until June 14, 2024, there was no advertising on the air.

+On March 1, 2024, the TV channel stopped satellite broadcasting.
+On March 28, the National Council of Ukraine on Television and Radio Broadcasting changed the broadcasting technology to OTT/IPTV.

+On January 1, 2025, the channel was relaunched, changing its format from entertainment to educational and informational, and at the same time resuming independent broadcasting.
+Russian-language programs are now broadcast in Ukrainian dubbing.